 The INBAR Healthcare Management Program, a joint venture with the Ministry of Health, strives to develop and nurture excelling and values-based doctors in order to create a leadership pipeline focused on the better good in the healthcare system.
 The program is supported by the Ministry of Finance, the Civil Service Commision, Israeli HMOs and the Prime Minister’s Office.

-Unfortunately, the registration process for the Inbar Joint Venture is currently closed.
+Unfortunately, the registration process for the INBAR program is currently closed

 Do you want to receive a reminder when registration opens?Click here